Biden renews a call for action on gun control following Michigan State mass shooting - NewsBreak

 Last year, Biden pitched to NACo members his Build Back Better plan, a massive social spending and climate plan.
 The Build Back Better plan stalled in Congress but it was later cobbled into the Inflation Reduction Act , which Biden signed into law last year.

-The post Biden renews a call for action on gun control following Michigan State mass shooting appeared first on Nebraska Examiner .
+The post Biden renews a call for action on gun control following Michigan State mass shooting appeared first on Idaho Capital Sun .

 Comments / 0